 A personal injury lawsuit is a legal claim that can be made after one person’s careless behavior causes harm to another person.
 Accident and injury victims are legally able to hold the person responsible for their injuries accountable for their actions.
 Personal injury claims are common after car accidents, when one driver fails to uphold his duty to operate his vehicle safely.
 Injury victims and their families may wonder, however, are they eligible to make a claim?

-Filing a Legal Claim After You’ve Been Hurt in an Accident
+Filing a Personal Injury Claim After You’ve Been Hurt in an Accident

 Victims may pursue legal action against the person responsible for a car accident in which they sustained injuries or property damage.
 The state of Alaska expects drivers to behave like a “reasonable person” behind the wheel.
 This means that drivers are expected to behave in a safe and responsible manner and to take the same actions a reasonable person would given the same specific set of circumstances.

 In addition, the state has set forth a number of elements that must exist to mount a successful injury claim, including:

 - The defendant should have acted or refrained from acting (such as stopping at a stop sign or refraining from driving while under the influence).

 - That failure resulted in injury to the victim.